axkr/symja_android_library/symja_android_library/doc/functions/BinaryDeserialize.md

 BinaryDeserialize(byte-array)
 ```

-> deserialize the `byte-array` into a Symja expression.
+> deserialize the `byte-array` from WXF format into a Symja expression.

 ### Examples